All Episodes

 So you're going to have drawings that look funny, just FYI.

-I know every time somebody thinks something doesn't look like a square, it must be quote unquote gerrymandering.
+I know every time somebody thinks something doesn't look like a square, it must be quote-unquote gerrymandering.

-But there's that's a legal term.
+But that's a legal term.

-Like gerrymandering is illegal.
+Gerrymandering is illegal.

 I think we covered this back in 21 or whenever the last redistricting was, because there was one district, I can't remember where it was.